wavemotion-dave/A7800DS/README.md

 a7800DS is an Atari ProSystem 7800 console emulator for the DS/DSi.

-To use this emulator, you must use compatibles rom with a78/bin format.
+To use this emulator, you must use compatible roms with a78/bin format.
 Strongly recommend you use NTSC roms...
 PAL ones have more scanlines and will render more slowly and since the sound core is tied to scanlines, the sound will be wrong.
 All the debug on this port to the DS has been done with NTSC roms - seek them out!